yaaminiv/yaaminiv.github.io/_posts/2017-11-27-Remaining-Analyses-Part7.md

 **Figure 3**.
 Predicted retention times for oyster peptides based on column 2 equation.

-I don't see any difference in predicted retention times based on column.
+There's a slight difference in retention time from column 1 to 2, but not enough to where I would have picked the wrong peak.
 So now I'm really stumped and have no idea why my technical replication wasn't good.

+Emma also suggested I find PRTC peptides where I'm confident in the concentrations and try and compare peak areas between column 1 and 2.
+Based on [screenshots from this lab notebook entry](https://yaaminiv.github.io/SRM-Analysis/), my PRTC peptides had relatively similar peak area magnitudes at the end of the first column and beginning of the second column (around samples 85-95).

+So yeah, I'm stumped.